kaisoweird1/Terraform-AWS/task 3/README.md

 | |----(same structure as dev/)
 ```
 ## Module Structure
-This is how the structure of every module in the file "module" (ec2, eip, nat....)
-Looks like:
+This is how the structure of every module in the file "module" (ec2, eip, nat, etc.) Looks like:
 ```bash
 | |-------- ec2 (module name)
 | |-- main.tf